 The Commission notes that concerns about the potential future impacts on coastal resources and coastal access might occur with any further development of the subject property.
 Impacts such as traffic, sewage disposal, recreational uses, visual scenic quality and resource degradation would be associated with the development of the additional unit in this area.
 Therefore, the Commission finds it is necessary to require the applicant to include a future improvements deed restriction that specifically limits the size of the second unit consistent with Special Condition #1.
 Thus the findings and special conditions attached to this permit will serve to ensure that the proposed development results in the development of the site that is consistent with and conforms to the Chapter 3 policies of the Coastal Act.
 In addition, the Commission notes that the City currently allows for a guest house and a second unit to be on the same parcel in addition to the SFD.
-Should the applicant comply with part (b) of Special Condition #1, the mitigation of the larger second unit would have no bearing on or be considered as mitigation for any future development proposals by the applicants or their successors in interest.
 The Commission finds that as conditioned, the proposed project is consistent with Section 30250(a) and with all the applicable policies of the Coastal Act.